Exploring the Shape of Economics: A Multilayer Network Analysis of Social Communities and Intellectual Similarity Among Journals Before and After the 2008 Financial Crisis: Related works

 More recently, the so-called ``science of science'' programmatically conceptualized together the intellectual and social dimensions of science. \citet{fortunato} suggested to represent science ``as a complex, self-organizing, and evolving network of scholars, projects, papers, and ideas''.
 This idea originates from previous scientometric studies mainly devoted to the delineation of scientific fields.
 At least since \citet{Borgman}, they are are defined by considering three ``theoretical variables'': producers of communication (authors), artifacts of communication (articles), and concepts.
 Although qualitative studies may handle together the intellectual and social dimensions, quantitative studies usually treat them separately due to the difficulties of developing methodologies for integrating information of deeply different nature. \citet{Zitt} proposed the notion of ``hybridization'' or of ``multi-network approaches'' to label contributions that try to combine different layers of information for scientific fields delineation and classification purposes.
 A recent review \citep{baccini_sim_net_fus}, collected only a few papers trying to handle together intellectual and social dimensions with quantitative methods.

-This paper builds on the hybridization approach previously developed by some of the authors in earlier work.
+This paper builds on the hybridization approach.
 In a first study, \citet{baccini_intellectual} explored to what extent intellectual proximity among scholarly journals is also proximity in terms of social communities gathered around the journals.
 They considered three research fields, among them economics.
 Intellectual similarity was proxied by the journal co-citation network, while social proximity was computed by considering two social networks: the first generated by interlocking authorship, i.e.\ by authors writing in more than one journal, the second by interlocking editorship, i.e.\ by scholars sitting on the editorial board of more than one journal.
 The structure of the three networks in terms of dissimilarity have a high correlation, by indicating ``that intellectual proximity is also proximity between authors and between editors of the journals''.
 Thus, the three maps of editorial power, intellectual proximity, and author communities tell similar stories.

 In a subsequent paper, \citet{baccini_sim_net_fus} adopted, for the first time in a scientometric environment, a technique called ``Similarity Network Fusion'' (SNF) \citep{wang2014a}.
 Similarity relations among journals are represented as a three-layer multiplex of co-citations, common authors and common editors.
 The information contained in the three layers is combined by constructing a fused similarity network.
 For economics, the structure of the fused network depends mainly on editors, suggesting that their role as gatekeepers of journals is the most relevant in defining the boundaries of scholarly communities.